21 Common Reactions to Trauma

 I also want to note that not all post-traumatic reactions are bad.
 In fact, one of the common reactions at some point following a trauma is post-traumatic growth—a topic I'll pick up in a later post.

-- If you're someone who's recently been through a terrifying event, you might consider talking with someone close to you about your experiences, including any of these common reactions.
-Consider printing and sharing this post if it might help your discussion.
+- If you've recently been through a terrifying event, consider talking with someone close to you about your experiences, including any of these common reactions.
+Print and share this post if it might help your discussion.
 Confiding in people who care about us is invaluable as our minds and bodies heal.

 - If someone you care about has recently gone through an horrific event, consider offering your support if you haven't already.
 At the worst times in our lives, we need the best from one another.